syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/01-multi-cluster.md

 <TabItem value="custom" label="Custom">

-You will need to manual configure the Cluster resources to use created StateStore.
+You will need to manual configure the Destination resources to use created State Store.
-Download and modify this [example configuration](https://raw.githubusercontent.com/syntasso/kratix/main/config/samples/platform_v1alpha1_worker_cluster.yaml), replacing the `spec.StateStoreRef.name`, `spec.StateStoreRef.namespace` and `spec.StateStoreRef.kind`
+Download and modify this [example configuration](https://raw.githubusercontent.com/syntasso/kratix/main/config/samples/platform_v1alpha1_worker.yaml), replacing the `spec.StateStoreRef.name`, `spec.StateStoreRef.namespace` and `spec.StateStoreRef.kind`
-to match the previously created StateStore
+to match the previously created State Store

 </TabItem>
 </Tabs>